 Sand itself doesn’t provide any extra nutrients for our babies.
 Here we use it as a substrate for seed starting.
 The seeds can feed themselves at the initial stages with the nutrients they inherit from their mamas.

 If sand is available around your local area, then you can get something like river sand for free.
-If not, you can get some at your local stores or online for pretty cheap.
+You can get some at your local stores or online for very cheap.

 |* Clean, mold-free sand|